 Interesting how the illegal alien population is estimated at 10-15,000, but "only" 6,400 have applied for ID cards.
 Don`t they want to come out of the shadows?

-We can look forward to a replay of this line-up in August when San Francisco begins issuing its owm city ID cards.
+Last July, hundreds of city residents lined up inside New Haven City Hall to apply for the Elm City Resident ID card.We can look forward to a replay of this line-up in August when San Francisco begins issuing its owm city ID cards.
 And the city`s generosity will cost the citizens plenty: S.F. to issue ID cards to illegal immigrants.

 Ammiano estimates the program will cost San Francisco about $500,000, most of that expected during the program`s first year.
 But some officials predict it could cost as much as $3 million.